adiaz23/Plataform-2.5D-Game-Unreal/README.md

 The game mechanics are:

-- A playable character which can move, jump, crouch, and shoot from the beginning.
+- A playable character that can move, jump, crouch, and shoot from the beginning.
 - Unlockable special moves: Dash and double jump.
 - Multiple static enemies.
-- Movables platforms.
+- Moving platforms.
-- Main, and pause menues.
+- Main and pause menus.
-- Checkout points
+- Checkpoints
-- A Save system which save the player position, and status of the special moves.
+- A save system that stores the player's position and the status of unlocked special moves.
-- Sounds affects and particles effects.
+- Sound and particle effects.

 ## Controllers